credential-handler/chapi.io/developers/wallets/native/index.md

 ![Choose a wallet modal presenting all preregistered wallet systems which can be clicked on to proceed to store the credentials there.](/images/VeresCHAPIaccept.png)

-The user will click the provided link to selection your Wallet from the list.
+The user will click the provided link to select your wallet from the list.
 That link will contain a `request` query parameter with a URL encoded JSON object containting the following properties:

 - `credentialRequestOrigin`: This will tell the wallet where the request originated